Miniature people sitting on top of stacks of coins.

 Property and Financial Affairs LPA:

-Health and Welfare LPA: covers personal care, medical treatment, and decisions around life-sustaining treatment if you become unable to make those decisions yourself.
+Health and Welfare LPA: Covers day-to-day personal care, medical treatment and decisions around life-sustaining treatment.

 A grandad with his grandson looking at a laptop.